|Hydrangea Varieties, Requirements & Pruning|

 |French Miniature Hydrangea macrophylla Pia 'Pink Elf''|

-Hydrangea ‘Pia’ is a miniature French hybrid with broad pink flowers growing only to 2 feet in height, a good candidate for small spaces.
-‘Pia’ also grows best in partial sun with afternoon shade and prefers a rich organic soil.
+Hydrangea ‘Pia’ is a miniature French hybrid with broad pink flowers growing only to 2 to 3 feet in height, a good candidate for small spaces in zones 5-9.
+‘Pia’ grows best in partial sun with afternoon shade and prefers a rich organic soil.
+Pia hydrangea bloom on old wood and generally need little to no pruning; however, if needed, prune immediately after flowering by cutting back flowering stems to a point of healthy buds.

 |Hydrangea 'Tokyo Delight'|